 This class is mandatory for all music majors.
-Attendance at department sponsored recitals and concerts is required and the required number may vary from semester to semester.
-Check the current syllabus.
-Music majors taking private applied lessons are required to perform solos for the class twice per semester.
-Class members contribute to performances by serving on committees.
-This non-credit course provides ,documentation for recital attendance as required by upper division colleges and universities.
+Attendance at 10-15 department sponsored recitals/concerts per semester is required.
+Music majors must perform solos for the class twice per semester.
+No credit is awarded for the course, but the course provides the documentation for recital attendance required by upper division colleges and universities.